-- 22.1 It is important that the same thorough checks are made on anybody who will be working in a school on a supply basis as would be made if they were being directly employed by the school (or who will be providing education on the school's behalf, including through online delivery).
-Supply teachers who have not been subject to the appropriate checks will not be employed to work with children.
-Strategy consideration All supply teachers who are available on the Norfolk Supply Register have been subject to robust pre-employment checks and evidence has been produced.
-Where you book teachers with the Norfolk Supply Register, we will confirm in your confirmation of booking email that all checks have been undertaken. - 22.2 Before taking on agency supply staff, the school will require the agency to provide a direct written confirmation certifying that all the checks required by the school for its own employees have been satisfactorily completed by the agency. - 22.3 The written confirmation will state that relevant DBS checks have been requested for that individual, whether or not the checks have been received, and if received, whether it included any disclosed information.
-Where there is disclosed information, the school, will obtain a copy of this from the agency.
-It must also state, where relevant, that a satisfactory childcare (disqualification) regulations declaration has been provided. - 22.4 If a DBS disclosure is pending, this fact will also be notified to the Headteacher with details of when the disclosure was sought.

-22.5 The school will record whether they received confirmation of relevant checks from the supply agency on the Single Central Record.
+- 21.1 It is important that the same thorough checks are made on anybody who will be working in the school on a supply basis as would be made if they were being directly employed by the school (or who will be providing education on the school's behalf, including through online delivery).
+Supply teachers who have not been subject to the appropriate checks will not be employed to work with children. - All supply teachers who are available on the Norfolk Supply Register (NSR) have been subject to robust safer recruitment checks and evidence has been produced.
+Where you book teachers with the NSR, you will receive confirmation that all checks have been undertaken. - 21.2 Before taking on agency or NSR supply staff, the agency/NSR will be asked to provide direct written confirmation certifying that all the checks required by the school for its own employees have been satisfactorily completed by the agency. - 21.3 The written confirmation will state that relevant DBS checks have been requested for that individual, whether or not the checks have been received, and if received, whether it included any disclosed information.
+Where there is disclosed information, the school, will obtain a copy of this from the agency/NSR.
+It must also state, where relevant, that a satisfactory childcare (disqualification) regulations declaration has been provided. - 21.4 If a DBS disclosure is pending, this fact will also be notified to the Headteacher with details of when the disclosure was sought. - 21.5 Confirmation of relevant checks from the supply agency/NSR will be recorded on the Single Central Record.